 In 1984, Fr John Jillions was appointed rector for a three-year term, with the direction to explore celebrating services in the English language.
 For a number of reasons, a change of parishioners was seen – many founding Russian parishioners left the parish, while young Greek parishioners began attending, later joined by a small number of people converting to Orthodox Christianity.
 In March 1986, Fr John Jillions led the parish council in declaring Holy Annunciation to be devoted to serving in the English language – a first for Australia.
 In October 1987, Fr John Bartholomew was sent from America by the OCA to serve as rector, and he returned in 1988.

 In 1989, Fr Ian Bojko was ordained to be rector of Holy Annunciation.
-He served for many years, and while his secular job forced him to cease serving as rector in 1995, he nonetheless continued leading services as well as he was able until illness forced his retirement in 2005.
+He served for many years, and while his secular job forced him to cease serving as rector in 1995, he nonetheless continued leading services until illness forced his retirement in 2005.

 Fr Alexander Borodin was appointed rector in July 2010, providing a long-term stability to our parish and its function.
-During his rectorate, the church was expanded (with an office), a disability ramp and choir cupboards were installed, the grounds were beautified, and long-standing parts of our church (the church floor, the veranda, the cupolas on the roof) were replaced.
-More clergy were ordained to serve at Holy Annunciation – two readers, along with Fr Andrew (subdeacon in 2011, deacon in 2012 and priest in 2014) and Fr Matthew (deacon in 2016).
+During his rectorate: the church was expanded (with the Fr Ian Bojko Room); a driveway, disability ramp and choir cupboards were installed; the church and its grounds were beautified; and long-standing parts of our church were replaced (including the church floor, the veranda, the cupolas on the roof, and the windows).
+Some parishioners were ordained – over time including two readers, a deacon and a priest.
 Education was made a priority, with public catechism courses and Bible study courses.
 2015 saw our parish begin services for a small community of Orthodox Christians living in Toowoomba, which later grew into St John’s Mission.
 2016 also saw the beginning of our Charity ministry, where our small parish gives to causes beyond itself.